Salmon fillet with green vegetables on a light plate

 How Much Protein You Actually Need

-Get Enough Protein — So You Stay Full and Protect Your Metabolism
+Get Enough Protein.
+Stay Full and Protect Your Metabolism

-If you're trying to lose weight, control hunger, or improve your metabolism, protein is one of the most important — and most misunderstood — parts of your diet.
+If you're trying to lose weight, control hunger, or improve your metabolism, protein is one of the most important and most misunderstood parts of your diet.
 This isn't about extreme intake.
 It's about getting enough to support your body properly.
+It matters even more when appetite is low, including for people taking GLP-1 medications, because eating less can unintentionally mean eating too little protein.

 when you get enough protein